Excoriate/terraform-registry-aws-networking/modules/vpc/README.md

 <!-- BEGIN_TF_DOCS -->
-# ☁️ AWS VPC modul
+# ☁️ AWS VPC module
 ## Description

 This module creates a VPC with the following resources: